cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 OperationOutcome.issue.__code__	          | security
 OperationOutcome.issue.__details__	      | Incorrect persona.

-When a resource is requested for which the user does not have access:
+When a resource is requested to which the user does not have access:

 Element                                   | Value
 ------------------------------------------|------------------------------------------------------------------------------------------------------